ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 ambiguous bases) on database side for the window to be used to perform hash lookup and seed an alignment.

-    --solexa-sensitivity=bits
-    -y bits     sensitivity (0-15) for basecalling of 4-channel scores.
-Affects how scores are treated to produce ambiguities for hashing.
-The larger this value, the more ambiguities are produced while basecalling.
-But if oligoFAR can't find window with low enough number of alternatives for a read, it automatically reduces sensitivity value for this read repeatedly until the read may be hashed.
+    --phrap-cutoff=score
+    -P score    Phrap score for which and below bases are considered as ambiguous (used for hashing).
+The larger it is, the more chances to seed lower quality read to where it belongs, but also the larger hash table is which decreases performance.
+                Affects 1-channel and 4-channel input.
+Replaces obsolete --solexa-sencitivity (-y) option.

     --max-simplicity=dust
     -F dust     Maximal dust score of a window for read to be hashed or for